techypoint/techypoint.github.io/_posts/docker/2020-09-11-docker-container.md

 Here you will enter in the bash terminal of docker ubuntu image.
 That's it, it is very simple and fast to start a container.

-## 2. To list docker container
+### 2. To list docker container

 **command -** sudo docker container ls or sudo docker ps

 For Eg-
-1. to list running container- sudo docker ps or sudo docker container ls
+- **To list running containers** - sudo docker ps or sudo docker container ls
-2. to list all containers - sudo docker ps -a or sudo docker container ls -a
+- **To list all containers** - sudo docker ps -a or sudo docker container ls -a
 {% highlight html %}{% raw %}
 varun@varun-ThinkPad-L490:~$ sudo docker ps
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES